Indian Music Composer AR Rahman Converted To Islam At The Age Of 23; His Hindu Name Was Dileep Kumar Rajagopala

-Oscar-Wining Music Composer AR Rahman, who is known for redefining Indian film music by masterfully blending Indian classical, electronic, and world music, is currently leading all the headlines due to a statement he made.
+Oscar-Wining Music Composer AR Rahman (Allah Rakha Rahman), who is known for redefining Indian film music by masterfully blending Indian classical, electronic, and world music, is currently leading all the headlines due to a statement he made.
 During an interview, he said that he hasn't found work in Bollywood for the past eight years.
 He explained the reason behind this by saying that power is no longer in the hands of creative people.

 He indicated that a reduction in his work in the Hindi film Industry over the years could potentially be a communal thing.
 The 59-year-old “Mozart of Madras” is currently embroiled in controversy due to a statement he made.